amarghioali/screamingfrog-headless-docker/README.md

 `docker build -t screamingfrog-seo-spider .`

 ### Important
-To build the Docker image on MacOS Apple Silicon systems (ARM chips), to properly run the container you need to use the --platform argument:
+To build this Docker image on macOS with Apple Silicon (ARM chips), you need to use the --platform argument to ensure the container runs properly:

 `docker build --platform linux/amd64 -t screamingfrog-seo-spider .`